 To explore Boston, we used the Boston Go Card, which was flawless.
-You can do an All Inclusive, and Explore or Build Your Own.
+You can do an All-Inclusive, and Explore or Build Your Own.
 We did the Build Your Own and saved over 20%.
 We were able to add an entry into the Old South Meeting House, the Old State House, and Paul Revere’s house.
 Because we saw so much, I highly recommend.

 Greenfield Village, part of the Henry Ford organization of museums, has seven historic districts.
-These districts include a working farm, Menlo Park complex, a historic main street and a place where you can ride in a Model T Ford.
+These districts include a working farm, Menlo Park complex, a historic main street, and a place where you can ride in a Model T Ford.
 It’s located in Dearborn, Michigan, not far from the Motor City of Detroit.
 Your kids will get an impression of life just before the industrial boom.

 Step back further in time with another community at Colonial Williamsburg.
-This fully immersive experience offers several areas to see artisans create the 18th-century tools, as well as the Nation Builders who portray real historical figures associated the era.
+This fully immersive experience offers several areas to see artisans create the 18th-century tools, as well as the Nation Builders who portray real historical figures associated with the era.

 The Historic Triangle Ticket allows you access to five historic sites.
-It’s a little pricey but does offer shuttle service.
+It’s a little pricey but does offer a shuttle service.